The Innkeeper Who Watched

 The predator, who felt entitled?

-Or the innkeeper — who never once had to look anyone in the eye, who locked the scrolls in a drawer, who was never present when the harm was done, and who slept without difficulty because the money came in quietly, automatically, and from very far away?
+The innkeeper — who never once had to look anyone in the eye, who locked the scrolls in a drawer, who was never present when the harm was done, and who could fix all of it tomorrow if he chose to?

 Whoever has ears, let them hear.